PyThaiNLP/wisesight-sentiment/README.md

   - Mostly **around 2016 to very early 2019**.
 There are also small amount of messages from other period.
 - Domains:
   - Messages are mostly from **consumer product and service** social media accounts, including messages that interact with those accounts.
 Other messages may includes ones from related websites/blogs and from keyword search on social media platform.
-  - Large amount of messages are about franchise restaurant, cosmetics, alcoholic drink, music festival/concert, and car.
+  - Large amount of messages are about franchise restaurant, cosmetics, alcoholic drink, and car.
 There are also small amount of messages about politics and current affairs, including news headlines.
 - Public messages only:
   - This corpus includes only **"public messages"** accessible by social media platform API.
   - For Facebook, this means the public comments (everyone can see) that made on a public page.